nergmada/planning-wiki/docs/reference/PDDL/main.md

 ## Introduction

-PDDL 1.2 formed the basis of the 1998 AIPS Competition.
+PDDL 1.2 {% cite pddl1998 %} formed the basis of the 1998 AIPS Competition.
 PDDL 1.2 is based largely on concepts set out for STRIPS, a sort of precursor languages which used a similar design pattern for describing problems through the use of predicates and actions.

 Problems in PDDL are defined in two parts, a domain and a problem file.
 The following sections divide respectively, representing constituent parts of the domain and the problem.